 4. Ensure the helmet is centered

 You will likely find that you need to slightly adjust the helmet to fit perfectly each time you put your helmet on.
-You’ll notice slight changes as your hair grows, or if it’s been longer since you showered, or had a haircut, added a hood, anything can effect the perfect fit.
-The perfect fit will feel better and will provide the most protection, so it is worth spending a few seconds.
+You’ll notice slight changes as your hair grows, if it’s been longer since you showered, had a haircut, added a hood, anything can effect the perfect fit.
+The perfect fit will feel better and will provide the most protection, so it is worth spending a few seconds adjusting each time.

 Head Diameter

-To ensure a helmet will fit in its most basic form, measure your head and compare it to the manufacturers specs.
-To measure, wrap a flexible tape measure, or piece of cord around your forehead, just above the eyebrows and just above the ears.
+If you can’t try helmets on in store, to ensure a helmet will fit in its most basic form, measure your head and compare it to the manufacturers specs.
+(On WeighMyRack, and online retailers like REI, you’ll see the head circumference listed on the product page.)
+To measure, wrap a flexible tape measure, or piece of cord (to measure with a non-flexible tape measure) around your forehead, just above the eyebrows and just above the ears.

-About half the climbing brands who make helmets offer 2 sizes of helmets, often stated as Small/Medium or Size 1 option and a Medium/Large or Size 2 option.
+About half the climbing brands who sell helmets offer 2 sizes of helmets, often stated as:

-When sizing for a helmet, also think about about if you’d have room to fit a hood or hat, or would like to plan to accommodate a larger (or smaller) hairstyle.
+When sizing for a helmet, in addition to the size of your head/natural hair, also think about about if you’ll need room to fit a hood, hat, hijab, or would like to plan to accommodate a different hairstyle in the future.
 When in doubt, we recommend sizing up.

-Currently, the majority of the differences between most “women’s” models are color or size range.
-There are only 2 helmets currently being made that have a specific difference of adding a ponytail cutout.
-For example, currently all Black Diamond’s helmet models come in Women’s version but that just means they’re only available in size S/M (not M/L) and come in different colors, except for the newest Half Dome model, where the women’s specific version comes with a ponytail cutout.
+An extra confusing sizing conundrum: Currently all Black Diamond’s helmet models come in a Women’s version but that just means they’re only available in size S/M (and not M/L) and come in different colors.
+The exception is the aforementioned Half Dome Women’s model, where the women’s specific version has with a ponytail cutout (but still only comes in one size).

 We also have a filter on WeighMyRack to quickly find all the helmets with a ponytail cutout.